Adding a custom stereo system to a 1966 Ford Mustang

 In the end, I decided to go “stealth” my own way by concealing a receiver in the glovebox and using a remote to control all the functions.

-I chose the Sony MEX-GS620BT receiver, mostly because of its remote control capabilities.
+I chose a Sony CD receiver, mostly because of its remote control capabilities.
 I knew from the start that the head unit would be out of sight, so I needed to be able to control it from the driver’s seat.

 The Sony sounds great, and it has Bluetooth® connectivity, two USB inputs, and a front panel AUX input.
 I could install a SiriusXM® tuner, but I access my subscription from my iPhone®, so I don’t need one.
 This receiver also has a CD player, which was essential just a few years ago, but is now just “nice to have.”
 How quickly technology changes!